 The Final Rule provides states with substantial flexibility in utilizing ARPA Relief Funds, including to support public health expenditures such as vaccination programs and testing, and PPE purchases, as well as providing premium pay for essential workers, including those in home-care settings, among many other things.
 States may not use ARPA Recovery Funds to fund tax cuts, fund budget deficits, or to support public employee pensions.
-During the quarter ended April 2, 2022 we received \$3.1 million of ARPA Recovery Funds from various states, which we recognized as revenue in our consolidated statements of operations.
+During the nine months ended October 1, 2022 we received \$5.5 million of ARPA Recovery Funds from various states, \$5.0 million of which we recognized as revenue in our consolidated statements of operations, and \$0.5 million of which was recognized in other current liabilities on our accompanying interim unaudited consolidated balance sheet at October 1, 2022.
 We may receive additional ARPA Recovery Funds in the future, however we cannot estimate the amount or timing of any future receipts.
 These funds are not subject to repayment, provided we are able to attest and comply with any terms and conditions of such funding, as applicable.
 If we are unable to attest to attest or comply with current or future terms and conditions, our ability to retain some or all of the ARPA Recovery Funds received may be impacted, which is unknown at this time.